 Want to make your media kit visually appealing?
 Want to add a product video, upload media files, attach cloud files, show your press mentions, or maybe get funky and add a GIF?!
 No problem, we got you covered!

 Bit is a new age cloud-based document collaboration tool that helps teams create, manage and track documents.
-Bit documents are modern looking and responsive and allow you to create media kits, business plan, meeting agenda, fact sheet, project proposal, investor deck and all sorts of personal and professional documents easily.
+Bit documents are modern looking and responsive and allow you to create press pages, media kits, business plans, meeting agenda, fact sheet, project proposal, investor deck and all sorts of personal and professional documents easily.

-Traditionally, companies create a separate web page for their media kit.
-They share their media kit assets- their product videos, company logos, press releases, PDF files, article links, social media posts etc by placing their files in a cloud folder or posting links to their assets on their media kit web page.
+Traditionally, companies create a separate web page for news feed and media kit.
+They share their media kit assets- their product videos, company logos, press releases, PDF files, article links, social media posts, etc by placing their files in a cloud folder or posting links to their assets on their media kit web page.

 However, Bit offers a better, easier and more interactive way of sharing your media kit assets with journalists and reporters by creating a dynamic media kit document.
-You can directly embed links to your cloud files- your logos, videos, audio files, articles, PDFs, social media posts, etc. in your Bit Media Kit.
+You can directly embed links to your cloud files- your logos, videos, audio files, articles, PDFs, social media posts, etc. in your Bit-Media Kit.
 No need to share separate folders and links to files that reside someplace else.
-Give everything to your audience at one place by creating your media kit with Bit.
+Give everything to your audience in one place by creating your media kit with Bit.